Armenian Apostolic Church: Two catholicosates

-The Armenian Apostolic Church currently has two sees.
-First, there is the Catholicos of All Armenians residing in Etchmiadzin, Armenia, at the Mother See of Holy Etchmiadzin.
-Second, there is the Catholicosate of the Great House of Cilicia, headquartered since 1930 in Antelias, Lebanon.
+The Armenian Apostolic Church currently has two Catholicosal sees.
+First, there is the Mother See of Holy Etchmiadzin, headed by the Catholicos of All Armenians, who resides in Etchmiadzin, Armenia.
+Second, there is the Holy See of Cilicia, led by the Catholicos of Cilicia, headquartered since 1930 in Antelias, Lebanon.

-The Armenian Catholic Church is completely distinct from the Armenian Apostolic Church and is headed by its own Patriarch-Catholicos.
+The Armenian Apostolic Church is distinct from the Armenian Catholic Church, which is headed by its own catholicos-patriarch.
 The Armenian Catholic Church is also in full communion with the Holy See of Rome as one of the autonomous Eastern Catholic Churches.